Norton Model 7 Dominator: Cycle parts

 The Model 7 used the cycle parts of the single cylinder ES2, which used Norton's 'garden gate' plunger frame and long 'road holder' forks.
 Brakes were single width 7 in drum brakes front and rear.
 Although the Model 7 engine had been fitted into the swinging arm 'featherbed frame' to produce the lighter and better handling Model 88 in 1952, production of the Model 7 continued as the featherbed was thought to be unsuitable for sidecar use.

 A new rear sub-frame was designed by development engineer Bob Collier in 1953, giving the bike swinging arm rear suspension and a larger 8 in front brake was fitted in 1954.

-Australian models
+Australian models - rigid framed version

 Norton' factory records show that the initial production of the Model 7 was for Australia.
 At the August 1950 Brisbane show, Australia's annual motorcycle show, a rigid framed version of the Model 7 was shown on the stand of Andersons Agencies, an Australian Norton dealer.
 (Bob Collier of Norton's experimental department had produced a prototype rigid framed model for the 1950 racing season.)
 The rigid model was promoted as being 2 in lower and 10 lb lighter than the plunger version.
 The rigid model was known variously as the 'Model 77', 'Model 77 Sport Twin', 'Dominator Rigid' and the 'Dominator Rigid Sport'.
 Factory records show that 237 rigid machines were sent to Australia between April 1950 and February 1952.